 What is a bioreactor?

-Bioreactor is a vessel in which raw materials under controlled conditions are converted into products by action of living cells (microorganisms, mammalian, plant and stem cells, tissues and algae) or by the cellular components such as enzymes.
+A bioreactor is a vessel in which raw materials under controlled conditions are converted into products by activity of living cells (microorganisms, mammalian, plant and stem cells, tissues and algae) or by cellular components such as enzymes.

 The difference between bioreactor and fermenter